-- Table data.
-Projected development revenues include the total value of the total site improvements following redevelopment.
+- Revenues and Costs.
+Projected development revenues include the value of the total site improvements following redevelopment.
 Direct costs include off-site public improvements, site improvements, building and parking construction, and tenant improvements.
 The required improvements include upgrades to water, sewer, recycled water, and storm drain systems; and transportation infrastructure.
 Indirect costs include development impact fees and other soft costs. - Tradeoffs.
 The four economic feasibility alternatives include the following broad tradeoffs for consideration: - Low Office.
 Less parking; about the same housing as the medium option; lower and less costly buildings; and not enough revenue. - Medium Office.
 Less parking; more housing and internal trip capture; lower buildings; better urban design; and potentially mitigatable traffic impacts.
 The reduced retail option removes the fitness use which reduces traffic impacts and is more economically viable. - High Office.
 Requires more parking; taller buildings; less housing; more expensive buildings; and significant traffic impacts. - Key Findings.
-As shown in Table 3, the residual land value per acre ranges from \$473,000 to \$2.8 million.
+As shown in Table 3, the residual land value per acre ranges from -\$817,000 to \$2.8 million.
 The assumed current value per acre in North Bayshore at this time is approximately \$10 million.
-Using this comparison, redevelopment is not financially feasible under these assumptions because the residual land value after development is much less than the current market value per acre.
+Using this comparison, redevelopment is challenging under these assumptions because the residual land value after development is much less than the current market value per acre.
+However, staff also believes that the two Gateway property owners may be able to propose creative strategies or partnerships moving forward that could result in feasible redevelopment of the area.